 I hope you don't mind ?
 Just something I do at times.

 Sure , thanks for letting me crash for the night.

 Do you think I can see your sketch of me ?

 You make me prettier then what I really am.

 Thanks for that.
-Lizzy says, I only sketch what I see.
+Lizzy replies, I only sketch what I see.